Hitachi-CTI-Call-For-Code-COVID-19-Team/delivery/README.md

 ## How to deploy

 1. Do commands below and have a coffee break.
 It creates almost services that we use in IBM Cloud.
+Note that it's creating paid serivces, like Event Streams since it's not given in some regions at free.

 ```sh
 export APIKEY=${YOUR_API_KEY}